iCliniq Logo

 Hello doctor,

-My baby was diagnosed with 4 mm VSD during the 20th week of pregnancy.
-After delivery, an echocardiogram was done, and our pediatric cardiologist told me that my baby had large perimembranous VSD shunting bidirectionally.
-But did not tell us the size.
-My baby is three months old now.
-I wish to know whether size matters in VSD or not.
-My baby has poor weight gain.
-So cardiologist told us to prepare for surgery.
-Currently, he is on Furosemide 0.2 ml twice a day.
+My baby was diagnosed with a 4 mm VSD (ventricular septal defect) during the 20th week of pregnancy.
+After delivery, an echocardiogram was performed, and our pediatric cardiologist informed us that my baby had a large perimembranous VSD shunting bidirectionally, but did not specify the size.
+My baby is now three months old, and I would like to know whether the size of the VSD matters.
+My baby has poor weight gain, and the cardiologist advised us to prepare for surgery.
+Currently, he is taking Furosemide, 0.2 ml twice a day

 Hello,